Bordon railway station

-Bordon is a former railway station on the Bordon Light Railway which served the English village of Bordon, Hampshire and its nearby army camp.
+Bordon is a former railway station on the Bordon Light Railway which served the town of Bordon, Hampshire, England and its nearby army camp.

 History

 The station building was constructed of corrugated iron on steel framing and stood on a short brick wall.
 Extra traffic during the First World War led to the extension of the station and the addition of a wooden canopy on its platform side.
 The station also had a small engine shed which was used in the line's early days for overnight stabling of engines.
 The shed was later to be damaged by an engine running through its rear, and it was left afterwards to become derelict.
 Eleven railway cottages were constructed by the London and South Western Railway near the station to accommodate staff: all were either semi-detached or terraced except no. 8 which was the stationmaster's residence.
 A small wooden signalbox located at the approach of the station completed the layout.

 It was possible to change at Bordon for services on the Longmoor Military Railway towards Liss, although a physical connection to the main Waterloo-Portsmouth line there was not established until 1942.